-Linda Sólveigar-Guðmundsdóttir, doctoral student at the Faculty of Social and Human Sciences
+Linda Sólveigar-Guðmundsdóttir, a doctoral student at the Faculty of Social and Human Sciences

 "Little is known about LGBTQ immigrants in Iceland today and their experience living here, but it may possibly be more complicated than the norm since such immigrants could face multi-faceted discrimination," says Linda Sólveigar Guðmundsdóttir, a doctoral student in anthropology, who is currently working on expanding knowledge in this area through her research, entitled LGBTQ immigrants in Iceland: Exposure, identity and belonging.